-This post tells you how to explore Bangkok by boat and I will also include a Bangkok ferry map.
+This post tells you how to explore Bangkok by boat and I also included a Bangkok ferry map.
 There are good boat connections on the Chao Praya river, Bangkok’s central waterway.
-What is best, Bangkok’s main sights and old town are all by the river.
+And what’s best, Bangkok’s top sights and old town are by the river.

 We will first take a Chao Praya river boat to Chinatown.
 Then we will take a river boat to the most famous Bangkok temples Wat Pho, Wat Arun and Wat Phra Kaeo.
 At the end we will visit the Flower Market and the Big Buddha.